1. Outstanding national and international reputation

 2. Part of a vibrant urban community

 Philadelphia, Pennsylvania is one of the nation’s oldest cities.
 Founded in 1681, Philadelphia is a dynamic urban city with a rich and diverse history of struggles for freedom, social justice, social change, and social activism.
 The city has a thriving arts and cultural community, competitive sports teams, beautiful urban parks, intriguing architecture, world class colleges and universities, wonderful restaurants, and a bustling night life.
-On-campus students have the opportunity to immerse themselves in Philadelphia, while online students get a chance to experience the city through optional intensive experiences at the beginning and end of the program.
+On-campus students have the opportunity to immerse themselves in Philadelphia, while online students get a chance to experience the city through optional on-campus intensive experiences at the beginning and end of the program.

 3. Emphasis on cross sector collaborative learning